SEND School Report & Local Offer

 There are a variety of people you can contact if you have concerns about your child, including; your child’s class teacher, form tutor or head of year.

-Alternatively, you can also speak to the school SENCo, Miss Twentyman or the Student Manager, Mr Sanderson.
+Alternatively, you can also speak to the school SENCo, Mrs Graham or the Student Manager, Mr Hampson.

 How do we identify that a child has SEN?